18F/formservice-iac/README.md

 │         a maintenance window task that reboots the instance if the docker daemon is dead; FORMS-462 │
 └───ssm-target-mgmt-server
-    │  a maintenance window target that targets the mgmt-server │
+│   │  a maintenance window target that targets the mgmt-server │   │
-    └───ssm-task-backup-mgmt-server
+│   └───ssm-task-backup-mgmt-server
-          a maintenance window task that backs up faas-prod-mgmt-server files to s3; FORMS-531
+│         a maintenance window task that backs up faas-prod-mgmt-server files to s3; FORMS-531 │
+└───ssm-target-runtime-submission-epa-hourly
+    │  a maintenance window target that targets runtime-submission-epa instances │
+    └───ssm-task-backup-docker-logs
+          a maintenance window task that backs up runtime-submission-epa docker logs to s3; FORMS-820

 ssm-window-thurs-7am-et
 │ a maintenance window that runs Thursdays at 7am ET